aasensio/neural_chemistry/README.md

     t = np.logspace(0, 7, 64)

     net = emulator.ChemistryEmulator(gpu=0, batch_size=32)
-    abundance = net.evaluate(t, T, nh, crir, sulfur, uv_flux, batch_size=32)
+    abundance = net.evaluate(t, T, nh, crir, sulfur, uv_flux, batch_size=32, species=None)

 We choose 64 models with random properties inside the range of validity.
 Select the output times and call the emulator.
 The `batch_size` defines the number of models that will be computed in parallel.
 This depends on the amount of memory you have but it can be a large number.
+The keyword `species` indicates a list of the indices of which species you want to compute, from the list of 192 species that can be found in `list_molecules.txt`.
+If abstent or set to `None`, all species are computed.

 ## Weights